mvquinta/mvquinta/README.md

 🔭 Starting to collaborate with and on others projects while preparing my next personal one.

-🌱 Currently learning, Next.js and Firebase
+🌱 Currently learning, Typescript for React & Ionic

 ##